Wellness

 This feeling is especially common today due to the sheer amount of options in every category.
 When it comes to dinner, you likely have a dozen food delivery apps on your phone, a fridge full of ingredients, two delis on the corner, and thousands of recipes pinned to a Pinterest board.

 While it seems great, in theory, to have so many choices, it can actually cause your brain to go into shutdown mode, says Lina Jan, a psychologist and certified life coach.
-“Most people are trying to juggle more things than is healthy,” she tells Bustle, and when that happens all day long your fight-or-flight or stress response gets triggered.
+“Most people are trying to juggle more things than is healthy,” she tells Bustle, and if that happens all day long your fight-or-flight or stress response will eventually be triggered.

 What Does It Feel Like?

-The fear of missing out — and the desire to make the right choice — often causes the situation to feel even more intense.
+The fear of missing out coupled with the desire to make a good choice can have you weighing pros and cons for hours.
 Cut to you opening and closing the fridge 100 times before finally eating dinner at midnight.

 How To Deal With Analysis Paralysis